eolexe/raphael-assignment/README.md

 Comments:

 All db related structs/functions are in the db.go file, because, this was a single entity api, otherwise, I would have split the connection related functions in a connection.go and the domain files in their respective folders, together with the Managers and Handlers for that endpoint.
+Thats why all the handlers are in the main package, as well with the middleware and utilities functions.